plesk/ext-home-screen-example/README.md

 ### 7. Asynchronous Loading `isAsyncLoaded()`

-Defines whether the content of the block should be loaded asynchronously.
-Asynchronous loading helps improve page load times by allowing the block content to be fetched in the background while the rest of the page is rendered.
+Defines whether the content of the block may be loaded asynchronously (true by default).
+Asynchronous loading improves the Home page load time by allowing the block's content to be fetched in the background while the rest of the page is being rendered.

-- **Synchronous Blocks**
-  Content for synchronous blocks is loaded during page preload (before rendering).
-    - This approach should be used for blocks that are guaranteed to load very quickly.
-    - It avoids unnecessary blinking caused by switching from a skeleton to the block's content.
+- **Synchronous Blocks** content is loaded during page preload (before rendering) to avoid the blinking caused by switching from a skeleton to the block's content.
+This blocks the page rendering, and should only be used for blocks that load very quickly.

-- **Asynchronous Blocks**
-  Content for asynchronous blocks is loaded after the page has been rendered.
-    - This method does not block page rendering.
+- **Asynchronous Blocks** content is loaded after the page has been rendered.
+This doesn't block the page rendering.
+A skeleton is shown as a placeholder while the content is being loaded.
-    - While the content is being loaded, a skeleton is displayed as a placeholder.
-    - **Note:** If the content loads very quickly, the transition from the skeleton to the block's content may cause unnecessary blinking.
+If the content loads very quickly, the transition from the skeleton to the block's content may cause blinking.
 In such cases, a synchronous block may be preferable.

 - **Default behavior**: The block content is loaded asynchronously (true by default).